 reliably, without extra instructions to the compiler.5

-Instead of require, functions imported for use at expansion
+, functions imported for use at expansion

-time must be imported with require-for-syntax, as shown in
+time must be imported with require-for-syntax

-the following revision of the iteration module:
+the following revision of the iteration

 (module iteration